AdaCore/libadalang/dev_manual/design_documents/preprocessor.rst

 depending on the corresponding otions), replace references to defined symbols with associated values and return back the resulting source buffer.

+To summarize:

+1. The preprocessor uses Langkit's file reader mechanism:

+   a.
+It first reads the input source file and decodes it as an ISO-8859-1
+      source buffer.

+   b.
+It then runs Libadalang's standard lexer.

+   c.
+It then runs a hand written parser over the token stream, to localize
+      preprocessing directives and symbol references.
+This builds a "preprocessing tree".

+   d.
+Finally, it creates a new source buffer to contain the expanded code and
+      runs over the preprocessing tree to fill the buffer.

+2. The standard Langkit unit parsing takes the decoded buffer and runs its regular lexing/parsing process.

 Limitations
 -----------